timescale/docs/timescaledb/overview/release-notes/index.md

 Timescale is working hard on our next exciting features.
 To make that possible, we require functionality that is available in Postgres 12 and above.
-For this reason, from TimescaleDB 2.4 onwards PostgreSQL 12 or 13 are required.
+For this reason, we are removing support for PostgreSQL 11 starting in the TimescaleDB 2.4 release.
+For TimescaleDB 2.4 and onwards, PostgreSQL 12 or 13 are required.

 <highlight type="tip">
 TimescaleDB 2.4 is currently GA, and we encourage